mediamonks/symfony-sonata-media-bundle/Resources/doc/3-using_the_bundle.rst

 .. code-block:: php

-    # This example assumes you are inside a basic Symfony Framework controller, it's advised to inject these services instead
+    # This example assumes you are inside a basic Symfony Framework controller,

-    use Symfony\Component\Routing\Generator\UrlGeneratorInterface;
+    # it's advised to inject these services instead

     // inside your controller action
     $media = $this->getDoctrine()->getManager()->find('MediaMonksSonataMediaBundle:Media', 1);